Margaret Early: Life and career

-Born on Christmas Day 1919 into a devout Baptist family, she grew up on a farm near Birmingham, Alabama.
+Born on Christmas Day 1919 into a devout Episcopal family, she grew up on a farm near Birmingham, Alabama.
 During her youth, she often appeared in religious plays at her church, particularly in Christmas pageants.
-She came to Hollywood with her father on a business trip, and was asked to try out for a role in a Beverly Hills Little Theatre production where Gregory La Cava saw her perform.
+She came to Hollywood with her father on a business trip, and was asked to try out for a role in Harold Lloyd's Beverly Hills Little Theatre for Professionals production where Gregory La Cava saw her perform.
 Eventually, she was signed with RKO.
 Her Southern accent was called "as sweet and thick as cream," in a column by Donald Kirkley for The Baltimore Sun.

 Her first screen role came in Stage Door (1937) opposite Katharine Hepburn, Ginger Rogers, and Adolphe Menjou.
 Her next role came at Warner Bros.
 Studios playing Spring Byington's daughter in Jezebel (1938) opposite the likes of George Brent, Bette Davis, and Fay Bainter.
 She later became a freelance actress and found herself working in various roles at such studios as RKO, Warner Bros., and Metro-Goldwyn-Mayer.
 Her other screen roles include parts in Judge Hardy and Son (1939), Strike Up The Band (1940), Andy Hardy's Private Secretary (1941), and Stage Door Canteen (1943).
 She made her last screen appearance in Cinderella Jones (1946).
-She spent the remainder of her days living in Laguna Beach, California, being active in the Baptist church and the Republican party.
+She spent the remainder of her days living in Laguna Beach, California, being active in her church and the Republican party.
 She was good friends with Cheryl Walker, Mickey Rooney, Bette Davis, Ginger Rogers, Katharine Hepburn, Laraine Day, Henry Fonda, Cary Grant, Joel McCrea, and Dennis Morgan.